Zhen Wang / 王震

 PDF / Code / Slides / Poster (Research Track, Long Paper, Oral Presentation)

-We propose to discover structured knowledge, synonyms from privacy-aware text corpus and present a novel framework to leverage both surface form and context information to discover out-of-distribution synonyms.
+We propose to discover structured knowledge--synonyms--from the privacy-aware text corpus and present a novel framework to leverage both surface form and context information to discover out-of-distribution synonyms.

 |